 - Individual Counseling/Psychotherapy

-To schedule an appointment, please call the Wellness Center at (336) 770-3288 during regular working hours, 8 a.m. - 5 p.m.
-Individual and couples therapy appointments are generally for 45-50 minutes and are typically scheduled once per week at a time you and your therapist agree upon.
-Your therapist and you will determine if a standing appointment is necessary or if a more flexible arrangement would be better.
+To schedule an appointment, please call the Wellness Center at 336-770-3288 during regular working hours, 7:30 a.m.- 5 p.m.
+Individual and couples therapy appointments are generally for 45-50 minutes and are typically scheduled every other week at a time you and your therapist agree upon.

 Unsafe Behavior and Denial of Services